EmmanuelM-A/ifogsim-wot-extension/src/com/extensions/simulation/technical-support.md

 - **Purpose**: Responsible for creating all virtual devices from the folder that stores the thing descriptions.

 - **Key Methods/Functions**:
-  - `createVirtualDevices(...)`: Creates a list of virtual devices from the thing descriptions
+  - `createVirtualDevices(...)`: Creates a list of virtual devices from the thing descriptions.

 #### **Thing Description**
 - **Purpose**: Represents a Thing Description for a WoT-compliant device, used as intermediately D.S to store the